Ever ask yourself sometimes “I’m at home and I’m exhausted. Why is that so?”

 - Third, Information overload.
 The influx of new protocols and guidelines can be overwhelming.
 This is not what you were used to.
 Clocking for work may be totally different from what you were used to pre-pandemic.
 Adjusting and learning how to navigate online meetings not to mention the daily COVID updates may be too much to process.
 What can we do about it?

 - Filter out the information relevant to you.

 - In extreme cases, you may tune out to irrelevant information most especially if it’s draining you.

 - Fourth, less personal connection.
 We all miss those small chats by the pantry or water station.
 The morning smile of your favorite barista or those casual nods from strangers.
 Believe it or not but those small things can somehow ease stress.
 What can we do about it?

-- Bridge that gap, do yourself a favor give your friends and family a ring, or have a video call.
+- The bridge that gap, do yourself a favor give your friends and family a ring, or have a video call.